 There's also the SPARTAN-IIIs, vengeful kids orphaned by the Covenant who were sent on suicide missions almost right from the moment they hit prematurely-induced puberty.
 They lacked the exceptional genetics, MJOLNIR armor, and experience of the IIs, but mostly made up for it with less-lethal augmentations (with a roughly 100% survival rate), a poor man's version of active camouflage, and far greater numbers (300-330 per company).
 The newest company also received illegal drugs that further enhanced their aggression, strength, endurance, and tolerance to injury.

 A handful of SPARTAN-IIIs, namely those who were good enough to meet the standards of the original SPARTAN-II program and therefore too valuable to waste on the standard S-III suicide mission, were taken out of their companies, reassigned to more elite units, and given the same MJOLNIR armor as the S-IIs.
-Other SPARTAN-IIIs were taken out of their companies to work with another SPARTAN-III as two-man assassination-and-sabotage teams known as Headhunters.
+Other SPARTAN-IIIs were taken out of their companies and paired up into two-man assassination-and-sabotage teams known as Headhunters.

 The predecessor to both programs was the ORION Project, later known as the SPARTAN-I program.
 Unlike its successors, the project used adult volunteers; unfortunately, despite the effectiveness of the ORIONs, their abilities still fell short of what was hoped for, and they tended to both physically and mentally deteriorate later in life.
 The only confirmed SPARTAN-I seen in the games is Sergeant Johnson.